-- 58. The Registrar must register as a Registrant, an applicant: - (a) Who has submitted a completed application for initial registration or an application for reinstatement in one of the above-noted Practicing Registrant categories and; - i.
-Who has paid all fees for registration or reinstatement and any outstanding fees, penalties, assessments and levies owing to the BCIA and; - ii.
-Who has acknowledged in writing to be bound by the BCIA's Code of Ethics; and - iii.
-Whose application for initial registration as a Registrant has been approved by the Credentials Committee or: - (b) Who has been designated by the Board as an Honourary Agrologist.
+- 61. The Registrar must register as a Registrant, an applicant: - (a) who has submitted a completed application for initial registration or an application for reinstatement in one of the above-noted Practicing Registrant categories and; - i. who has paid all fees for registration or reinstatement and any outstanding fees, penalties, assessments and levies owing to the BCIA and; - ii. who has acknowledged in writing to be bound by the BCIAs' Code of Ethics; and - iii. whose application for initial registration as a Registrant has been approved by the Credentials Committee or; - (b) who has been designated by Council as a Honourary Agrologist.